samjvsutcliffe/pycbg/doc/index.rst

 Welcome to pycbg's documentation!
 =================================

-This module helps configuring MPM simulations for `CB-Geo MPM <https://github.com/cb-geo/mpm>`_: a simple python script can generate the input files required by CB-Geo (see :ref:`Preprocessing`).
+This module helps configuring MPM simulations for `CB-Geo MPM <https://github.com/cb-geo/mpm>`_, using a simple python script to generate the required input files (see :ref:`Preprocessing`).
 The results of the simulation can also be imported in python using pycbg (see :ref:`Postprocessing`).
-This documentation should be used alongside `CB-Geo's documentation <https://mpm.cb-geo.com/#/>`_.
+This documentation should be used alongside `CB-Geo MPM documentation <https://mpm.cb-geo.com/#/>`_.

 ..
 Preprocessing: